Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 ### Single module Kotlin multiplatform project
 Kover supports coverage measurement only for JVM targets.
-Source code outside of the common and JVM source sets is ignored.
+Source code outside the common and JVM source sets is ignored.
 Therefore, coverage for non-JVM tests is not collected.

 Otherwise, the use of the plugin is identical to the use in the [single module Kotlin JVM project](#single-module-kotlin-jvm-project).